shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 Bootstrapping is useful in situations where a Toolkit engine has not already been started and you need to use the API.
 For example, you might have a processing script that runs on a render farm and needs to utilize the Toolkit API to handle paths and context.
-Or you may wish to be able to run your Toolkit app from your favourite IDE.
+Or you may wish to be able to run your Toolkit app from your favorite IDE.

 ### Requirements